 Mental Health Treatment Medicines

 Benzos such as Valium are common medications for treating anxiety.
-However, buspirone such as Vanspar is another, less addictive option.
+However, buspirone, such as Vanspar, is another less addictive option.

 For depression, doctors may prescribe selective serotonin reuptake inhibitors (SSRIs) such as Zoloft.
-However, atypical depression medications such as Wellbutrin are an alternative when SSRIs don’t work.
+However, typical depression medications such as Wellbutrin are an alternative when SSRIs don’t work.
 Overall, people with PTSD may take depression meds, benzos, or mood stabilizers.

 Mental Health Treatment Therapy